SienFeng/ProMethylNet/README.md

 - **Drug Discovery and Precision Medicine**

 # Conclusion
-ProMethylNet represents a transformative advancement in computational biology.
-Its integration of multi-modal features and sophisticated neural network architectures establishes a new benchmark for protein methylation site prediction.
-The model's exceptional accuracy, robustness, and generalizability underscore its potential in diverse biological and medical research applications.
+ProMethylNet demonstrates promising progress in the task of protein methylation site prediction.
+By integrating multi-modal features with layered neural network architectures, the model shows improved accuracy and generalizability to some extent.
+While there remains room for further refinement, its potential applications in biological and medical research are worth continued attention and investigation.

 # Requirement
 ## Dataset link